pydata/xarray/doc/dask.rst

             [  1.337e+00,  -1.531e+00, ...,   8.726e-01,  -1.538e+00],
             ...

-With the current versions of xray and dask, there is no automatic conversion of eager numpy arrays to dask arrays, nor automatic alignment of chunks when performing operations between dask arrays with different chunk sizes.
-You will need to explicitly chunk each array to ensure compatibility.
+With the current version of dask, there is no automatic alignment of chunks when performing operations between dask arrays with different chunk sizes.
+If your computation involves multiple dask arrays with different chunks, you may need to explicitly rechunk each array to ensure compatibility.
 With xray, both converting data to a dask arrays and converting the chunk sizes of dask arrays is done with the :py:meth:`~xray.Dataset.chunk` method: